secretflow/spu/docs/development/type_system.rst

   \times
   \begin{Bmatrix} sint \\ pint \\ sfxp \\ pfxp \end{Bmatrix}

-**The problem is dispatch to correct kernel according to the arguments' type information**.
+**The problem is how to dispatch operations to correct kernel according to the arguments' type information**.

 A simple idea is to pattern match all these type combinations and dispatch to different kernels accordingly, with this way we got 4x4=16 different kernels.